Kieran Phillips (footballer, born 2002): Swindon Supermarine (loan)

 On 28 October 2021, Phillips joined seventh tier Swindon Supermarine on a one-month loan deal.
 Phillips made his debut against Dorchester on 6 November, making a goalscoring start to his loan-spell as he scored the only goal against his former club.
 After scoring seven goals in seven matches over the course of November, Phillips won the Swindon Supermarine Player of the Month award.
 On 8 December, Phillips extended his loan spell with the club until 1 January 2022.
 On 5 January, Phillips' loan deal was extended until the end of the season.
 Phillips' final game of his loan spell came in the 5–2 Wiltshire Premier Shield Final victory over Corsham Town, Phillips scoring the fourth goal.

 Phillips was released at the end of the 2021–22 season.

 Gloucester City

 On 29 July 2022, Phillips joined National League North club Gloucester City following a successful trial period, linking up with former Bristol Rovers academy manager Lee Mansell.
 A successful October saw Phillips win the league's player of the month award having scored six goals in four matches.

+Kidderminster Harriers

+On 1 June 2023, Phillips joined newly promoted National League club Kidderminster Harriers on a two-year deal.

+On 7 November 2023, Phillips joined the National League South's bottom side Havant & Waterlooville on loan until January 2024.
+He returned to his parent club on 18 January 2024.
+On 30 January 2024, Phillips joined National League North club Hereford on loan until the end of the season.

+On 21 June 2024, his contract at Harriers, which had one year remaining, was cancelled by mutual consent.

+Return to Gloucester City

+In June 2024, Phillips returned to Gloucester City following their relegation to the Southern League Premier Division South.

+In November 2025, Phillips joined Southern League Division One South side Larkhall Athletic on a short-term loan until January 2026.